Course Catalog: History Courses

 Explores the role of the witch in cultures around the world.
 Examines evolution of attitudes toward witchcraft and magic, locating their meaning within historical forces that transformed society.
 Compares primary and secondary sources as well as representations of the witch in history.
-General Education: Perspectives on Diversity, Upper Level Writing (after ENG 121, formerly ENG 111),also Historical Perspectives or Self &Society.
+General Education: Perspectives on Diversity, Upper Level Writing (after ENG 121), Historical Perspectives or Self and Society.
 Intermediate.

-Places "The Sixties" in context of 1930s to 1970s.
-Covers the presidencies of Kennedy, Johnson, Nixon, civil rights movement, New Left, Vietnam War and antiwar movement, Black Power, the counterculture, and women's liberation movement.
+Places “The Sixties” in context of 1930s to 1970s.
+Covers the presidencies of Kennedy, Johnson, Nixon, civil rights movement, New Left, Vietnam War and antiwar movement, Black Power, the counterculture, and women’s liberation movement.
 Materials include texts and writings from the era, biography, and autobiography, films, and music.
-General Education: Historical Perspectives AND Upper Level Writing (after ENG 121, formerly ENG 111).
+General Education: Historical Perspectives AND Upper Level Writing (after ENG 121).
 Intermediate.

 Advanced Studies in History

 Provides students the opportunity to do individual research projects that result in substantial papers and public presentations.
 Open to junior and senior Humanities majors, with preference to those with a focus in History, and to other juniors and seniors by permission of instructor.
-General Education: Upper Level Writing (after ENG 121, formerly ENG 111).
+General Education: Upper Level Writing (after ENG 121).
 Advanced.